How to connect your ticket shop with the Facebook Conversion API using Zapier

 The last section we need to fill data in is the Custom Data section.
 The first field is Value and the input is ‘Order value in cents’.

-For your currency, select the one appropriate for you from the dropdown menu.
+Select the one appropriate for your currency from the dropdown menu.
 We’re in the EU, so I picked ‘EUR’.

 Next, you’ll need to pick your Content Name, which is the ‘Ticket name’ in this case.